-- to enable children to learn phonic knowledge and skills with the expectation that they will become fluent readers, having secured word building and recognition skills. - to ensure that the children are taught high frequency words that do not conform to regular phonic patterns. - to ensure that children have opportunities to read texts and words that are within their phonic capabilities as early as possible, even though all words may not be entirely decodable by the children unaided. - to encourage the children to attempt to spell words for themselves, using and applying their phonic knowledge and having the confidence and strategies to attempt the unfamiliar. - to help the children to apply the skill of blending phonemes in order to read words. - to help the children to segment words into their constituent phonemes in order to spell words. - to learn that blending and segmenting words are reversible processes.
+- to enable children to learn phonic knowledge and skills with the expectation that they will become fluent readers, having secured word building and recognition skills. - to ensure that the children are taught Common Exception words that do not conform to regular phonic patterns. - to ensure that children have opportunities to read texts and words that are within their phonic capabilities as early as possible. - to encourage the children to attempt to spell words for themselves, using and applying their phonic knowledge and having the confidence and strategies to attempt the unfamiliar. - to help the children to apply the skill of blending phonemes in order to read words. - to help the children to segment words into their constituent phonemes in order to spell words. - to learn that blending and segmenting words are reversible processes.